dbayardAWS/kinesis-labs/immersionDay/Lab4flink/README.md

 ### Edit and launch the stock.py Provider

-* In the Cloud9 navigator on the left-hand side, expand the kinesis-labs folder, then the src folder.
+* In the Cloud9 navigator on the left-hand side, expand the kinesis-labs folder, then the immersionDay folder, then the Lab4flink folder, then the src folder.
 Then double-click on the stock.py file to open it in a tab in the editor.

 ![screenshot](images/stock1.png)